-This course is designed to provide the student with a broad overview of the role of libraries in collecting, organizing, preserving, and sharing cluture throughout time.
+This course is designed to provide the student with a broad overview of the role of libraries in collecting, organizing, preserving, and sharing culture throughout time.
 Topics covered will include: history of libraries, introduction to the various types of libraries, vocabulary of the profession, professional associations and publications of the discipline, and an overview of graduate programs in Library Science and related fields.
-INDS 142.
-Introduction to Information Literacy.
-3 hrs.